-However, it is certainly a good idea to be aware of the most common skin problems in dogs so that you can spot them when they do arise.
+However, it is undoubtedly a good idea to be aware of the most common skin problems in dogs so that you can spot them when they do arise.

-By the end of this article you will know what some of the most frequently found skin problems are in dogs, and also what they look like and how they are usually treated.
-Handy knowledge for any dog lover to have!
+By the end of this article, you will know what some of the most frequently found skin problems are in dogs, and also what they look like and how they are usually treated.

-NB: in many cases a magnifying can be a very useful tool to have around the home as it enables you to see any skin complaints up close.
+NB: in many cases, a magnifying can be a handy tool to have around the home as it enables you to see any skin complaints up close.

 Dry Skin on Dogs

 If dogs start scratching or biting at their dry skin, it can become red, inflamed, sore and infected, leading to further dog health problems.

-Dry skin can be caused by any number of different factors.
-A poor diet (particularly a diet low in protein) is one such factor, and if diet is the issue, dry skin will often be accompanied by a dull and brittle coat.
+Any number of different factors can cause dry skin.
+A poor diet (particularly a diet low in protein) is one such factor, and if the diet is the issue, dry skin will often be accompanied by a dull and brittle coat.